LoginRadius/engineering-portal/content/guest-post/how-to-authenticate-flask-api-using-jwt/index.md

 There are basically three types of authentication, as follows:

 1. **Knowledge Authentication**: The user is asked something that only they can provide or know -- e.g., password.
 This is the most common type and also the easiest.
 2. **Property Authentication**: The user is asked for something they own or possess.
-For example, they can be asked their pet's name.
-The idea here is that users will be asked to set a security question and answer when creating an account.
+For example, they can use a hardware authentication device like YubiKey or an authenticator app on their phone.
+The idea here is that users will be asked to set an authentication factor that verifies the identity in amore secure manner.
 This isn’t always used alone; it’s used alongside another authentication type, say, `Knowledge authentication`.
 3. **Biological Authentication**: The user is asked to verify their identity using something biologically unique to them -- e.g, a fingerprint or iris scan.

 In most applications, knowledge and property authentication are used as an extra layer of the authentication.

 ## Authentication vs. Authorization